smithlabcode/riborex/README.md

 Riborex
 =======

-Riborex is a R packagefor processing and interpreting Ribosome Profiling data.
+Riborex is a R package for processing and interpreting Ribosome Profiling data.

 REQUIREMENTS
 ------------